-- (1) Failure to obey the summons or directives of a student conduct body or university official; - (2) Falsification, distortion, or misrepresentation of information before a student conduct body; - (3) Disruption or interference with the orderly conduct of a student conduct proceeding;

-- (4) Knowingly instituting of a student conduct proceeding without cause; - (5) Discouraging an individual's proper participation in, or use of, a university student conduct system; - (6) Influencing the impartiality of a member of a student conduct body prior to, and/or during the course of a student conduct proceeding; - (7) Harassment and/or intimidation of a member of a student conduct body prior to, during, and/or after a student conduct proceeding; - (8) Failure to comply with one or more sanctions imposed under the code of student conduct; and - (9) Influencing another person to commit an abuse of a university student conduct system. - (O) Violation of university rules or federal, state, and local laws.
+- (1) Failure to obey the summons or directives of a student conduct body or university official; - (2) Falsification, distortion, or misrepresentation of information before a student conduct body; - (3) Disruption or interference with the orderly conduct of a student conduct proceeding; - (4) Knowingly instituting a student conduct proceeding without cause; - (5) Discouraging an individual's proper participation in, or use of, a university student conduct system; - (6) Influencing the impartiality of a member of a student conduct body prior to, and/or during the course of a student conduct proceeding; - (7) Harassment and/or intimidation of a member of a student conduct body prior to, during, and/or after a student conduct proceeding; - (8) Failure to comply with one or more sanctions imposed under the code of student conduct; and - (9) Influencing another person to commit an abuse of a university student conduct system. - (N) Violation of university rules or federal, state, and local laws.

-Violation of other published university rules, policies, standards, guidelines, or violations of federal, state, or local law.
-These university rules, policies, standards, or guidelines include, but are not limited to, those which prohibit the misuse of computing resources, rules for student groups or organizations, and residence hall rules and regulations.
+Violation of other published university rules, policies, standards, and/or guidelines, or behavior that could violate federal, state, or local law.
+University rules, policies, standards, or guidelines include, but are not limited to, those which prohibit the misuse of computing resources, rules for student groups or organizations, and residence hall rules and regulations.

-- (P) Riotous behavior. - (1) Participation in a disturbance with the purpose to commit or incite any action that presents a clear and present danger to others, causes physical harm to others, or damages property. - (2) Proscribed behavior in the context of a riot includes, but is not limited to: - (a) Knowingly engaging in conduct designed to incite another to engage in riotous behavior; and - (b) Actual or threatened damage to or destruction of university property or property of others, whether done intentionally or with reckless disregard; and - (c) Failing to comply with a directive to disperse by university officials, law enforcement, or emergency personnel; and - (d) Intimidating, impeding, hindering or obstructing a university official, law enforcement, or emergency personnel in the performance of their duties. - (3) This rule shall not be interpreted as proscribing peaceful demonstrations, peaceful picketing, a call for a peaceful boycott, or other forms of peaceful dissent. - (Q) Recording without knowledge.
+- (O) Riotous behavior. - (1) Participation in a disturbance with the purpose to commit or incite any action that presents a clear and present danger to others, causes physical harm to others, or damages property. - (2) Proscribed behavior in the context of a riot includes, but is not limited to: - (a) Knowingly engaging in conduct designed to incite another to engage in riotous behavior; and - (b) Actual or threatened damage to or destruction of university property or property of others, whether done intentionally or with reckless disregard; and - (c) Failing to comply with a directive to disperse by university officials, law enforcement or emergency personnel; and - (d) Making explicit or implied threats in a manner that causes a reasonable fear of harm in another; and - (e) Impeding, hindering or obstructing a university official, law enforcement or emergency personnel in the performance of their duties. - (3) This rule shall not be interpreted as proscribing peaceful demonstrations, peaceful picketing, a call for a peaceful boycott, or other forms of peaceful dissent. - (P) Recording or distribution without knowledge.

-Using electronic or other means to make a video, audio, or photographic record of any person in a location where there is a reasonable expectation of privacy without the person's prior knowledge, when such a recording is likely to cause injury, distress, or damage to reputation.
+Using electronic or other means to make or distribute a video, audio, or photographic record of any person in a location where there is a reasonable expectation of privacy without the person's prior knowledge, when such a recording is likely to cause injury, distress, or damage to reputation.
 This includes, but is not limited to, taking video, audio, or photographic records in shower/locker rooms, residence hall rooms, and restrooms.
 The storing, sharing, and/or distributing of such unauthorized records by any means is also prohibited.

-(R) Public urination or defecation.
+(Q) Public urination or defecation.